8 Ways to Avoid Being Unlikeable

 8. Not Asking Questions

 Those who ask for more information with follow-up questions are better liked by their conversation partners.
-Follow-up questions demonstrate interest, understanding, and validation.
-A simple clarification question shows that you are not only listening, you also care about what the other is explaining.
+Follow-up questions show that you commit to a conversation, demonstrating interest, understanding, and validation.
+A simple clarification question intimates that you are not only listening, but also that you care about what the other is explaining.

 Previous studies have already shown that the act of disclosing information about oneself activates a part of the brain that is associated with the sensation of pleasure.
 Since people enjoy talking about their own experiences and sharing knowledge, your friends will most likely appreciate spending time with you if you usually ask them questions.